Ravi5ingh/default-prediction/README.md

 This plot basically looks like a better version of the Salary vs Credit Balance plot (ie. It'll be easier to model a lognormal distribution based on this correlation).
+Alternatively, it maybe better to just fit a simple linear equation to this.
 Also we can see that this plot is flat at the bottom which again seems to indicate that for any given monthly debt, there must be a minimum salary.